-• At a 3.2% fry-to-adult survival rate (based on an average survival of the 5 most recent returns BY15-BY19 and without BY20 which had possibly anomalously low survival).
-CIAA is expecting approximately 63,146 adult pink salmon to return to Port Graham Bay.
+• At a 3.2% fry-to-adult survival rate CIAA is expecting approximately 454,523 adult pink salmon to return to Port Graham Bay.
 CIAA anticipates a cost recovery harvest from Port Graham SHA to occur.

-1.3 Fish Transport Permits (FTPs) or Amendments Needed This Year
+1.3 Permit Alteration Requests (PARs) submitted and Fish Transport Permits (FTPs) and amendments needed this year